kvngwxxk/Hashtags/README.md

 </p>

+This version is for SPM.
+And some files are also customized.
 Hashtags is an iOS library for displaying, customizing and interacting with a list of #hashtags, written in Swift

 ## :star: Features